bxparks/AceSegment/README.md

 <a name="LedModule"></a>
 ### LedModule

-The `LedModule` class provides the minimal the general interface to assign LED segment bit patterns to specific digits, and to assign the global brightness.
+The `LedModule` class provides the minimal interface to assign LED segment bit patterns to specific digits, and to assign the global brightness.
 It is the parent class of all hardware-dependent classes which are targeted for specific controller chips.
 It looks like this:

 ```C++
 class LedModule {